MohamedKhedr700/core-auth/README.md

 The authentication process is divided into two parts.

-The first part is the accountable class, and the second part is the auth manager.
+The first part is the authenticatable class, and the second part is the auth manager.

-The `Accountable` class is the class that will be authenticated, and it must implement `AccountableInterface` interface.
+The `Authenticatable` class is the class that will be authenticated, and it must implement `AuthenticatableInterface` interface.

-The `AuthManager` class is the class that will handle the authentication process, and it must implement `AuthManagerInterface` interface.
+The `AuthChannel` class is the class that will handle the authentication process, and it must implement `AuthChannelInterface` interface.

-The `AuthManager` uses the `Accountable` class to query the account using the given credentials.
+The `AuthChannel` uses the `Authenticatable` class to query the account using the given credentials.

-The `Accountable` class must define `findAccount` method to query the account, and return an instance of `AccountInterface` interface.
+The `Authenticatable` class must define `getAccount` method to query the account, and return an instance of `AccountInterface` interface.

-The `Accountable` class can be the same or different from the `AccountInterface` class, but it must query the account and return an instance of `AccountInterface` interface.
+The `Authenticatable` class can be the same or different from the `AccountInterface` class, but it must query the account and return an instance of `AccountInterface` interface.

 Let's start with our `AccountInterface` class ex:`User` model,